 The dysfunctional management and leadership disaster at the Defense POW/MIA Accounting Agency (DPAA) continues with no end in sight and a seeming inability to correct long identified problems by multiple media and government investigations.
 Efforts by those in command to “slow roll” family members of our lost heroes by refusing to provide information from their files continues and has even reached new heights under DPAA.
 Basic information that could either bring closure or provide for the possibility that their loved ones might ultimately be found, identified, and returned home for burial is simply not shared with families or those investigating their cases.

-A backlog of dozens of Foundation FOIA requests currently exists and exactly one request has been acted upon by DPAA that did not require a lawsuit.
+A backlog of dozens of Foundation FOIA requests currently exists and exactly two requests have been acted upon by DPAA in the past ten years that did not require a lawsuit.
 Another long and expensive Federal lawsuit against DPAA is pending based on DPAA’s pattern of knowingly and willfully violating Federal law with impunity.

 In April 2015, the Secretary of Defense announced a “new” policy regarding disinterring and identifying over 8,000 “unknowns” buried in American military cemeteries worldwide.
 The policy change was accompanied by a much ballyhooed press release to the media.
 When the Foundation requested a copy of the new policy from DPAA, we were told that we needed to make a formal legal request for the information through the “Freedom of Information Act” or FOIA.
 Our researchers filed the FOIA paperwork on April 18, 2015.
 DPAA finally provided the policy on October 7, 2016…A YEAR AND A HALF AFTER it was given to the media!
 So much for the spirit of cooperation and ”transparency” pledged by the “new” DPAA agency head before he quit in less than a year.
 Guess he found out that the JPAC leftovers remain in control at DPAA.
 Disgraceful!